DestinyVolt/D-D/homebrew/GiantSoul.md

 At 18th level, your Constitution score increases by 2, up to a maximum of 22.

 In addition, you can now use Rage of Fallen Ostoria twice between rests, but no more than once on a turn.
 If you use that feature while under its effects, its increases to your size, hit points, reach, and walking speed are cumulative.

+#### Design Notes
+This subclass is designed on the following assumptions:
+- Sorcerer will be the main class of the player.
+This subclass cannot be "dipped" into without explicit DM permission.
+Jotun Resilience is far too tempting for a Giant Barbarian or a Rune Knight, in my opinion.
+- Tensor's Transformation should be on the Sorcerer spell list.
+The only reason it is not is because WOTC hates sorcerers (It's actually probably because a wizard invented the spell, but this spell is much more Sorcerer coded than wizards mechanically, imo.)
+I highly suggest allowing the player to learn the spell on level up, but if not, granting it to them as part of Rage of Fallen Ostoria would be appropriate.
+- The 14 + CON modifier was chosen as a compromised version of the Stone Sorcerer's equivalent ability, which was only 13 + CON, but gave proficiency in and allowed use of a shield, and did not require resource expenditure like this subclass.
+- Colossus Sorcery only works on the first level spells and Enlarge.
+It does not work on the Giant Type specific second level spells.
+That would be nuts.
+It is designed to remove the annoying concentration components of the Smite/Strike spells and Enlarge, so that using the main mechanics of the subclass do not *weaken* your character (because concentration is that valuable.)
+- Do not use a variant of sorcerer that uses Constitution as a casting stat with this subclass.